 Between Windermere and Coniston is an area of lowland tarns and woodland known as Beatrix Potter Country.
+It is where she lived and was happiest.
 Claiffe Heights is the high point and a challenge to find.

 I am not sure why Wainwright insisted on Claife Heights being only an “Outlying Fell”.
 The fell is centrally located.
-A lot of people will never explore the area as a result which would be a mistake.
-I had read that the woods were haunted by the Claife Cryer.
-I had also hear that the woods were impregnable, finding the summit was challenging and that there was nowhere convenient to park.
+The woods were apparently haunted by the Claife Cryer.
+I had also heard that the woods were impregnable, finding the summit of Claife Heights and that there was nowhere convenient to park.
+A lot of people will never explore the area as a result which is a shame.
+I must admit that for many years I was one of those guilty people.
 Near Sawrey and Hill Top being impossibly crowded.
 There was an element of truth to each statement (although I cannot vouch for the ghost) but this is still a thoroughly enjoyable walk albeit different in character to much of the Lakes.

-Avoiding Near Sawrey is easy by starting at Far Sawrey, the main paths on Claife Heights do avoid the worst of the trees and in fact break out at certain points to offer some fantastic views.
+Park near Far Sawrey and head directly north in to the countryside.
+This avoids the crowds visiting Hill Top House at Near Sawrey (the home of Beatrix Potter).
 The area near the tarns is particularly pleasant, whilst the summit of Claife Heights at High Blind How has a whopping O/S pillar and is only a few hundred yards from the path.

 This is a tranquil part of the Lake District.
-It is easy to appreciate the pleasure that the area gave her and the inspiration she drew from the walks.
-The land near the tarns (although they would have been smaller then) and the glorious views still are inspirational today.
+It is easy to appreciate the pleasure that the area gave Beatrix Potter and the inspiration she drew from the walks.
+The land near the tarns (although they would have been smaller then) and the glorious views are inspirational today.

 Start the walk at Far Sawrey.
 There is a pleasant little general shop, a good pub and easy access on to the fellside.

 The path in the trees can be confusing.
-It is not one of the forest tracks but it does follow a northerly direction.
-The summit of Claiffe Heights is to your left.
-A path leaves your path and bends west and south to the summit where you pass through a small col with higher lands to your lest and right.
+However it does head north for 1 1/2 miles, winding a little but generally straightforward to follow.
+The summit of Claiffe Heights is to your left at this point.
+A path leaves your path and bends west and south to the summit where you pass through a small col with higher lands to your left and right.